 Getting enough quality sleep can be a struggle for many, and the lack of it negatively impacts us in numerous ways.
 Regular workouts will not only boost your physical and mental health but can also prepare your body for a better night’s sleep.
 A good night’s rest doesn’t simply come from hitting the gym, though.
 The comfort of your sleep quarters is crucial to catching zzz’s, and it all starts with your mattress.

 No matter how many workouts you do per week, the wrong mattress can keep you up at night.
-At Best Mattress Brand, we are here to help you choose the right mattress so your nights aren’t spent tossing and turning.
-Whether you suffer from back pain or are interested in which mattress best supports your sleeping position, we have the answers for you.
+At Best Mattress Brand, we are here to help you choose the best mattress so your nights aren’t spent tossing and turning.
+Whether you suffer from back pain or are interested in which mattress is best for side sleepers, we have the answers for you.

 We conducted a survey of 1,017 people about their sleep and exercise habits.
 54.2 percent of our respondents were women, and 45.8 percent were men.
 The average age of respondents was 36.9 with a standard deviation of 11.9.